achilles tendonitis

 Orthotics are commonly used and have a high success rate, why?
 We know that with every step you take your heel bone rolls from side to side.
 This motion is thought to put more pulling on the tendon along its length and where it attaches to the heel bone.
 A custom made orthotic greatly reduces this motion and often eliminates the problem.
 This goes against the conventional thought.
 Yes, the pain can be from a tight Achilles but from our experience its less likely than previously thought.

-If the above options fail surgery may be considered.
+If the above options fail, surgery may be considered to treat the injury.

 Surgery can also be effective but is exceedingly rare as the approach we with orthotics, regenerative medicine, shockwave and laser as options is highly successful at getting you back to full activity.

 So if you find yourself dealing with this, understand that you can start out by treating on your own by the suggestions offered in this blog.
 But the longer this goes on, it’s more important to seek professional attention to ensure that you’re having this treated aggressively.
 There is a solution for your Achilles tendon heel pain.
-It’s important that you have consultation with somebody that is proficient providing the treatments we’ve recommended.
+It’s important that you have consultation with somebody that is proficient providing the treatments we’ve recommended for injuries of this type.
 If your getting nowhere and feeling frustrated with your present situation please feel free to contact and we’ll help you to evaluate if our approach is appropriate for you.

 © Anderson Podiatry Center